iden3/docs/mkdocs/docs/getting-started/identity/identity-types.md

 ### Smart Contract (SC)

-Smart contract can control identity and perform state transitions.
+Smart contracts can control identity and perform state transitions.
 In case such a smart contract manages its identity trees on chain, it becomes an OnChain Identity.

 ### Externally Owned Account (EOA)